MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 resources that are only available on the "http" origin), the operator MUST NOT publish an HTTPS RR.

-When an HTTPS connection fails due to an error in the underlying secure transport, such as an error in certificate validation, some clients currently offer a "user recourse" that allows the user to bypass the security error and connect anyway.
+When an "https" connection fails due to an error in the underlying secure transport, such as an error in certificate validation, some clients currently offer a "user recourse" that allows the user to bypass the security error and connect anyway.